ruuda/blog/posts/build-system-insights.md

  * [Houyhnhnm Computing Chapter 9: Build Systems][ngnghm],
    part of an insightful series that reevaluates computing from a hypothetical alien perspective, argues that functional reactive programming is a good fit for build systems.
+ * [The Purely Functional Software Deployment Model][thesis], Eelco Dolstra’s doctoral thesis, introduces Nix as a basis for building and deploying software.

 [bazel]:  https://bazel.build/
 [buck]:   https://buckbuild.com/